codetaobeibei/Aeasyhomework/README.md

 An easy homework
-The final homework used to detect the radio of an ellipse ,may has some error
+The final homework used to detect the radio of an ellipse ,still has some errors